Indian fashion designer Gaurav Gupta makes his Paris Haute Couture Week debut - Local News 8

 “There’s a sense of fluid form, maximalism, the techniques and craftsmanship — all of that is Indian.
 I want to challenge the perception of the words ‘India’ or ‘Indianness.'”

-Top image caption: Model Coco Rocha and designer Gaurav Gupta pose backstage prior to the Gaurav Gupta Haute Couture Spring Summer 2023 show on January 26, 2023 in Paris, France.
+Top image caption: Models walk the Gaurav Gupta runway on January 26, 2023 in Paris, France.

 The-CNN-Wire